yfern328/node-js-basic-web-server-immersive-alum/README.md

 ## Introduction

 Imagine you've been hired by a client to build a prototype of a Node-based messaging server.
-For the moment, they just wants a simple messaging API that they can use to test out various frontend UI/UX designs.
+For the moment, they just want a simple messaging API that they can use to test out various frontend UI/UX designs.
 The server doesn't need to persist the data (i.e. store it in a permanent database), but they do want the API to have the following capabilities:

 * Message submission
 * Message retrival